CVCldwll/CppLessons/Ch1/README.md

 - cl.exe compiler was not working
 - MinGW seems to work with example code at https://code.visualstudio.com/docs/cpp/config-mingw
 #### GCC
+- I had better success with using the WSL-Debian-CLI tools

 ### Notes
 - I cannot find 'std'
 - cppreference says std::cout comes from iostream, so why does he say to "import std"